kcourtois/InstaGrid/README.md

 # InstaGrid
-Instagrid is an iOS app that combines multiple pictures in a square image.
+InstaGrid is an iOS app that combines multiple pictures in a square image.
 4th project for OpenClassRooms iOS course.